 1. Audit How Your Customers Already Pay for Goods and Services

 Track the various ways that customers pay you over the course of a month.
 Look at the volume and value of transactions paid with cash, check, debit card, credit card, and other payment methods.
 Think about what percentage of your cash and check customers you could move to cashless options.
+Your existing POS system or credit card machine should be able to provide you with reporting to determine what percentage of your sales come from which payment methods.

 2. Consider Additional Costs for Going Cashless